Devotional.com - Free Christian Devotional

 God’s Word: “A heart at peace gives life to the body, but envy rots the bones.” – Proverbs 14:30

-By Peter Kennedy, Copyright 2013, Devotional E-Mail
+By Peter Kennedy, Copyright 2025, Devotional E-Mail

-DEVOTIONS IN JAMES
+DEVOTIONS IN JAMES †

-Devotional - Who Are The Wise Men?
+Devotional - Who Are The Wise Men

-Posted by Peter Kennedy on Sunday Mar 17, 2013
+Posted by Peter Kennedy on Monday Mar 17, 2025

-Devotional - Who Are The Wise Men?
+Devotional - Who Are The Wise Men

 “Who is wise and understanding among you?
 Let him show it by his good life, by deeds done in the humility that comes from wisdom.” – James 3:13